Burkbraun/SolarEdge_Web_tracker/README.md

-This is serverless, javascript / browser based tracking software for SolarEdge sites with one battery.
+This is serverless, javascript / browser based tracking software for SolarEdge sites with one or no battery.

 It injects API requests into a web page, using your API key, site ID, and inverter serial number, to get two days of tracking from SolarEdge, and displays it graphically.
 The enclosed pdf should give an impression of how the site looks.